Explore the most common ways that companies organize their customer success teams and use our helpful org chart to get started quickly.

 If all of this seems too complex or too advanced for where your customer success team is at the moment, that’s OK.
 You may even be the first customer success manager your company has hired on.
 If you’re new to customer success or you’re mapping out what the department will look like for your company, check out our First 100 Days guide for new CSMs.

 Above all, it’s important to know that there’s no one-size-fits-all solution for a customer success org chart.
-The right customer success structure for your business is highly dependent on your individual company’s needs and factors like your size/customer base, customer lifecycle, annual recurring revenue (ARR), product, business model, and overall layout.
+The right customer success structure for your business is highly dependent on your individual company’s needs and factors like your size/customer base, customer lifecycle, sales process, annual recurring revenue (ARR), product, business model, and overall layout.

 As your CS team grows and you build out your customer success organizational structure, you need the right tools and resources to empower those team members to give your customers a great experience from day one.